-- (1) Any Executive decision (as opposed to a regulatory decision) which is likely to result in the Council incurring significant expenditure or the making of savings where there is: - (a) A change in service provision that impacts upon the service revenue budget by £50,000 or more, or - (b) a contract worth £50,000 or more, or - (c) a new or un-programmed capital scheme of £50,000 or more, or - (2) Any Executive decision which will have a significant impact in environmental, physical, social or economic terms on communities living or working in an area comprising two or more electoral wards.
+- Any Executive decision (as opposed to a regulatory decision) which is likely to result in the Council incurring significant expenditure or the making of savings where there is: - A change in service provision that impacts upon the service revenuebudget by £50,000 or more, or - () a contract worth £50,000 or more, or - () a new or un-programmed capital scheme of £50,000 or more, or - (1) Any Executive decision which will have a significant impact in environmental, physical, social or economic terms on communities living or working in an area comprising two or more electoral wards.

-If the Executive, or any member of the Executive, meets with an officer to determine a Key Decision within 28 clear days of the date according to the 28 day notice of key and/or confidential/exempt decisions (see Rule 13) by which it is to be decided, then it must also comply with Access to Information Rules 1 to 10 (inclusive), unless Rules 14 or 15 apply.
-This requirement does not apply to officer/member briefings or any non-decision making meetings.
+If the Executive Cabinet, or any member of the Executive Cabinet, meets with an officer to determine a Key Decision within 28 clear days of the date according to the 28 day notice of key and/or confidential/exempt decisions (see Rule 4312) by which it is to be decided, then it must also comply with Access to Information Rules 1 to 40 9(inclusive), unless Rules 14-13 or 15-14 apply.